SafeExamBrowser/seb-server-setup/README.rst

 SEB - SEB Server Compatibility
 ------------------------------

-The table below shows available and upcomming SEB client versions that has SEB Server integration support and are compatible with particular
+The table below shows available and upcoming SEB client versions that has SEB Server integration support and are compatible with particular
 SEB Server version.
-There is an entry for each platform with a beta or testing release date and a oficial release date.
+There is an entry for each platform with a beta or testing release date and a official release date.

 **SEB Server Version 1.0.X**